 Inside, a central bar counter serves two rooms, each featuring wood partitions topped with leaded stained glass, the left-hand room (lounge) having a raised seating area.
 There is also a small snug to the rear, featuring a charity book stall, some unusual barrel seats and submarine photographs/memorabilia.
 (The local branch of the Submariners Association meets here alternate Fridays.)
 Available beers are listed on a board.
 The pub is known locally for its range of English fruit wines.

-Limited home-cooked menu Thursday to Saturday, plus traditional roast dinner on Sunday.
+Food currently limited to traditional roast dinner on Sunday.

 Quiz night Wednesday; occasional live entertainment - see Facebook page for details.